JFK/kagura-ai/docs/en/agents/overview.md

   - Manages workflows involving multiple agents.
   - Enables conditional routing, error recovery, and progress monitoring.
-  - Uses predefined Atomic Agent and Function Agent to orchestrate tasks.
+  - Uses predefined Atomic Agent and Tool Agent to orchestrate tasks.

 For a detailed description of each agent type, see the [Agent Types](types.md) document.